davidtranhq/davidtranhq.github.io/_posts/2024-02-15-zero-cost-polymorphism.md

 ## Compile-Time Polymorphism

+In the following pattern, because all code is generated at compile-time, the abstraction is free at runtime.

 ### Curiously Recurring Template Pattern

 We rewrite the base class as a template that accepts a derived class as a template parameter.
 To call overridden methods of the base class, the base class first casts its own `this` pointer to a pointer to the derived type, and then uses it to call a method implemented in the derived type.
 The above snippet becomes: